-Most wedding revelries involve dance performances where the couple, their parents and the attendees dance their heart out to celebrate the union.
-And wedding dances are what everyone eagerly awaits to and primarily steals the show, given how practising your dance with your loved ones is much fun, even amidst the boisterous wedding preparations going on.
+Most wedding revelries involve dance performances where the couple, their parents and the attendees dance their hearts out to celebrate the union.
+And Indian wedding dance is what everyone eagerly awaits and primarily steals the show, given how practicing your dance with your loved ones is much fun, even amidst the boisterous wedding preparations going on.

-First Indian wedding dance and father daughter dance is only allowed, for weddings these days.
-In case you choose to have a father daughter wedding dance, then give your parents ample time to choose the apt music and practice to perfection.
+First Indian wedding dance and father-daughter dance are only allowed, for weddings these days.
+In case you choose to have a father-daughter wedding dance, then give your parents ample time to choose the apt music and practice to perfection.

 Perfection comes only with practice.
 During the performance, if you have to think less about remembering the choreography and about the steps, the more you enjoy performing which in turn leads to adding extras like keeping on smiling throughout the performance.

 But amidst the preparations, you won’t be getting enough time to practice all the time.
 But see to it that you rehearse with your significant other and parents whenever there’s time.
 A day before your wedding, have a final rehearsal as well.

 Let the choreography be easy to memorize doesn’t require too much effort on your part and is something that can be done easily.
 Not all who perform are great dancers or will be confident enough to step to the beats of the song in front of a soiree.
 Basically, this is something of immense importance and should top the checklist of your wedding dance planning.

 If you’ve plans to hire a choreographer then start the lookout only after setting aside a specific budget for him/her.
 But if you don’t have a budget as such, then hiring one isn’t required.
 If you feel like there’s someone who can deal with the choreography part then give them a chance and plan the performance.